ahujasherry/ahujasherry/Readme.md

 - 👨‍💻 Full Stack Springboot and MERN Developer
 - 📚 5 Years of Professional work experience with PayPal, Samsung R&D and product based startups
-- 🔍 What do I believe?
-Jack of all, Master of some.
+- 🔍 Building Scalable and Resiliant Microservices
 - 📫 How to reach me: [email- ahujasherry18@gmail.com]

 ## Languages and Technologies: